How Much Does a Website Cost in 2026? Complete Pricing Guide

 Why Next.js 16 for this project: A portfolio site for a tech studio needs to showcase technical capability.
 Next.js provides server-side rendering for SEO, React for interactive components, and a build system that handles internationalization cleanly.
 The App Router architecture in Next.js 16 allows for clean separation between static content (like this blog post) and dynamic features (like the live data dashboard).

-Approximate cost range for this type of project: 5,000 to 15,000 EUR.
-Bilingual content, custom design system, interactive components, blog system, and deployment infrastructure.
+This type of project involves bilingual content, a custom design system, interactive components, a blog system, and deployment infrastructure.
+Contact us for a quote.

 When to Invest More vs When to Save